Getting ready for a big job interview?

 Action: I set up a weekly feedback session, allowing team members to share their experiences and thoughts on any additional measures we could take.
 We introduced special offers targeting local businesses for lunch packages and initiated a social media campaign highlighting easy parking options available despite the construction.
 I also introduced a temporary incentive program where a small portion of overall sales was distributed among staff to boost morale.

 Results: Despite the challenges, our restaurant saw only a 15% reduction in sales over the construction period, far less than the 40% drop I initially anticipated.
-The team remained motivated, and the morale-boosting initiatives led to an enhanced sense of unity.
+The team remained motivated and the morale-boosting initiatives led to an enhanced sense of unity.
 Plus, our innovative marketing strategies attracted new customers, some of whom became regulars even after the construction ended.

 Value alignment

-Question #1: How do you handle disagreements in a diverse team environment?
+How do you handle disagreements in a diverse team environment?

 Situation: During my tenure at the Department of Public Services, our team was writing a policy that involved input from multiple departments.
 During a crucial meeting, representatives from two departments had a disagreement over the specifics of a key policy component.